allardhoeve/pcgen-interactive-os/README.md

 ## How to use it

 Either:
-* Put interactive.htm in your PCGen folder, under `outputsheets/d20/fantasy/htmlxml`.
-Name it `csheet_interactive.htm`.
+* Put csheet\_interactive.htm in your PCGen folder, under `outputsheets/d20/fantasy/htmlxml`.
-* Or create a symlink from that location to `interactive.htm`.
+* Or create a symlink from that location.

 Then use PCGen to output a sheet.
 Put it in `spellbook.html`, so the JS and CSS requirements are met.